GIVEAWAY

 Prompt injection attacks highlight the importance of security improvement and ongoing vulnerability assessments.
 Implementing measures like parameterized queries, input sanitization, and output encoding can mitigate the risk of prompt injection attacks and enhance the security posture of these systems.

-Explore more on this topic with a new LLM attack vector, multi-modal prompt injection attacks using images.
+Explore more on this topic with a new LLM attack vector, multi-modal prompt injection attacks using images or excessive agency attacks.

 Back to Blog